stephensalim/APNEquipLabs/content/CloudFormation Lab/Explore_Template.md

 draft: false
 ---

-Please collapse the **Sample CloudFormation Template** file, You can use any text editor to explore the different elements of VPC mentioned in the template.
+Please collapse the **Source CloudFormation Template** file, You can use any text editor to explore the different elements of VPC mentioned in the template.
 To make it easy for you can copy and paste the entire template into any YAML friendly text editor and collapse / expand the section.